physiozoo/physiozoo.github.io/docs/sections/intro.rst

 - *Databases*:

-  - a set of annotated databases (dog, rabbit and mouse) of electrophysiological signals.
+  - A set of annotated databases (dog, rabbit and mouse) of electrophysiological signals.

-  - manually audited peak locations and signal quality annotations.
+  - Manually audited peak locations and signal quality annotations for each recording.

 - *Configuration*